thedotmack/native-apps-on-steroids-slides/slides/preloading-webviews.md

     singleView.preload();

 Note:
-This is so the page exists for the data we're about to pass it.
+This is so the WebView exists for the data we're about to pass it.